MAGIC Agent Skills is now open source! Star on GitHub

 StepSpecialistWhat It Does

-Monolingual corporalinguistic-corpusOLDI/CulturaX/MADLAD-400/Glot500/Wikipedia catalog; LID; MinHash dedup
+Monolingual corporamagic-linguistic-corpusOLDI/CulturaX/MADLAD-400/Glot500/Wikipedia catalog; LID; MinHash dedup

-Parallel datalinguistic-bitextLASER3/SONAR mining; Vecalign alignment; synthetic bitext
+Parallel datamagic-linguistic-bitextLASER3/SONAR mining; Vecalign alignment; synthetic bitext

-Tokenizer auditlinguistic-tokenizeFertility ratio; vocab extension method (FOCUS/OFA/HyperOfa)
+Tokenizer auditmagic-linguistic-tokenizeFertility ratio; vocab extension method (FOCUS/OFA/HyperOfa)

-Per-dataset ethicslinguistic-ethicsLicense audit; attribution registry; sacred-text gating
+Per-dataset ethicsmagic-linguistic-ethicsLicense audit; attribution registry; sacred-text gating

 Phase exit: Reproducible data manifest (sources, licenses, sizes, dedup stats) + tokenizer plan.